Sharpeville massacre: Response

 A storm of international protest followed the Sharpeville shootings, including sympathetic demonstrations in many countries and condemnation by the United Nations.
 On 1 April 1960, the United Nations Security Council passed Resolution 134.
 Sharpeville marked a turning point in South Africa's history; the country found itself increasingly isolated in the international community.
 The event also played a role in South Africa's departure from the Commonwealth of Nations in 1961.

 The Sharpeville massacre contributed to the banning of the PAC and ANC as illegal organisations.
 The massacre was one of the catalysts for a shift from passive resistance to armed resistance by these organisations.
 The foundation of Poqo, the military wing of the PAC, and Umkhonto we Sizwe, the military wing of the ANC, followed shortly afterwards.

-Not all reactions were negative: embroiled in its opposition to the Civil Rights Movement, the Mississippi House of Representatives voted a resolution supporting the South African government "for its steadfast policy of segregation and the [staunch] adherence to their traditions in the face of overwhelming external agitation."
+Not all reactions were negative: embroiled in its opposition to the Civil Rights Movement, the Mississippi House of Representatives voted for a resolution supporting the South African government "for its steadfast policy of segregation and the [staunch] adherence to their traditions in the face of overwhelming external agitation."
+The resolution passed 78–8 in the Mississippi House of Representatives and 45–0 in the Mississippi State Senate.

 Commemoration

 Since 1994, 21 March has been commemorated as Human Rights Day in South Africa.

 Sharpeville was the site selected by President Nelson Mandela for the signing into law of the Constitution of South Africa on 10 December 1996.

 In 1998, the Truth and Reconciliation Commission (TRC) found that the police actions constituted "gross human rights violations in that excessive force was unnecessarily used to stop a gathering of unarmed people."

 On 21 March 2002, the 42nd anniversary of the massacre, a memorial was opened by former President Nelson Mandela as part of the Sharpeville Human Rights Precinct.

+In 2024, the area where the massacre occurred and the memorial became a World Heritage Site, known as Nelson Mandela Legacy Sites.